Bobcatou/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.2.3 =
+* Updated Portuguese translation.
+* Updated German translation.
+* Switched to a simpler, MySQL-based locking mechanism.
+Note: This may cause trouble for people who've hacked their WP install to use persistent database connections.
+* Added a poll asking for feedback on a new BLC-related web application idea.
+* Minor wording change in the debug info table.

 = 1.2.2 =
 * All Pro features now included in the free version!